benthepoet/farmadeus/content/logs/farm-log-2020.md

 Title: Farm Log 2020
 Date: 2020-01-11
-Modified: 2020-04-04
+Modified: 2020-04-05
 Category: Logs
 Authors: Ben Hanna

+### April 5, 2020
+Direct seeded Dwarf Sugar Ann Pea, Admiral Soup Peas, Windsor Fava Beans, Red Russian Kale, and Half Gurnsey Parsnips.

+Located two more Sea Kale seedlings that survived the winter.
+Also started a planting box made from some Quaking Aspen that I milled during the winter.
+Seeded Scarlet Kale, Siber Frill Kale, and Thousand-Headed Kale into the planting box.
+Placed the planting box in our makeshift coldframe, which is an old bathtub with a patio window I place over it at night.

+---

 ### April 4, 2020
-Planted Green Beauty peas today.
+Planted Green Beauty Peas today.
 Cherry trees are getting close to leafing out, the Juliet Cherries are the furthest along.
 I expect them to be the most vigorous growers in the food forest this year.